jtakayama/makahiki/doc/installation-makahiki-unix.rst

 Local installation on Unix
 ==========================

-These instructions assume that you are using a Bourne-type shell (such as bash), which is the default on Mac OS X and Linux.
+These instructions also assume that you are using a Bourne-type shell (such as bash), which is the default on Mac OS X and Linux.
 Using a C-shell variant (like tcsh), is possible but not recommended.